turban-toolbox/turban-toolbox/README.md

 ## Type checking

 TURBAN uses extensive type annotations.
 Types are currently (for easier development) runtime-checked with `beartype`.
 This can easily be disabled by commenting out the two lines in `turban/__init__.py`.

+## PEP8

+TURBAN uses black for the code style.
+Settings are given in `pyproject.toml` (and should be auto-discovered by black).
+Code editors like VSCode have extensions that can format individual files individually, another option is running black on the command line: `$ black .`.